ghc/ghc/docs/users_guide/glasgow_exts.rst

 appears as the last type argument of ``Either``.
 In the ``Wrong`` case, however, ``a`` is not the last type argument to ``Either``; rather, ``Int`` is.

-This distinction is important because of the way ``-XDeriveFunctor`` works.
+This distinction is important because of the way :ghc-flag:`-XDeriveFunctor` works.
 The derived ``Functor Right`` instance would be::

     instance Functor Right where